microformats/mf2py/CONTRIBUTING.md

 ## Join the Microformats Community

 Have a question about microformats or mf2py?
-Join the `#microformats` disussion on Slack, Discord, IRC, or Matrix.
+Join the `#microformats` disussion on Slack, Discord, or IRC.
 Guidance on how to join the community is available on the [IndieWeb wiki](https://indieweb.org/discuss).